raku-community-modules/Lingua-Conjunction/README.md

 Takes a string representing the code of the language to use.
 This will pre-set `con`, `dis`, and `last` arguments. **Defaults to** `en`.
-Currently supported languages and the defaults they pre-set are as follows (language are the first two-letter key on the left):
+Currently supported languages and the defaults they pre-set are as follows (language is the first two-letter key on the left; that's what you'd specify as `lang` argument):

 ```perl6
     af => { last => True,  con => 'en',  dis => 'of'    },